Skip to main content

 Getting to Know Alligators

-Alligators live mostly in inland freshwater but also use brackish (slightly salty) water.
+• Alligators live mostly in inland freshwater but also use brackish (slightly salty) water.
 They can be found in almost any wetland, such as swamps, marshes, ponds, lakes, rivers, and canals.

-Alligators are opportunistic feeders, consuming fish, birds, turtles, crabs, crayfish, small mammals, snakes, carrion (dead animals), and even other alligators.
+• As predators, alligators are an important part of wetland ecosystems.
+They are opportunistic feeders, consuming fish, birds, turtles, crabs, crayfish, snails, small mammals, snakes, carrion (dead animals), and even other alligators.

-• Typically, 25–50% of alligator nests are destroyed by predators, usually raccoons.
+• Typically, 25%–50% of alligator nests are destroyed by predators, usually raccoons.
 In wet years, low-lying nests are lost to flooding.
-Overall, only 40–50% of alligator nests survive to hatching.
+Overall, only 40%–50% of alligator nests survive to hatching.
 In nests that survive, about 70% of eggs successfully hatch.

-• Young alligators (Figure 3) are eaten by predators such as raccoons, otters, wading birds, fish, and larger alligators.
+• Young alligators are eaten by predators such as raccoons, otters, wading birds, fish, and larger alligators.
 Leading causes of natural death of adults are cannibalism (alligators eating alligators), injuries from intraspecific fighting, and stress during droughts.

 • Wild alligators can live up to 60 years.

 • Alligators are most active when temperatures are between 82°F and 92°F. They rely on external sources of heat to maintain their body temperature (they are ectothermic).
-Alligators stop feeding when water temperatures fall consistently below 70°F, and become inactive when temperatures fall consistently below 50°F.
+Alligators stop feeding when water temperatures fall consistently below 70°F and become inactive when temperatures fall consistently below 50°F.

 • Alligators are most active at night during the warmer months.
-They may be observed basking in the open during the day in the cooler months (Figure 4).
+They may be observed basking in the open during the day in the cooler months (Figure 2).

 • Alligators communicate with each other using body displays, movements, vocalizations, and scents.